Visa policy of Papua New Guinea: Tourist Visa

-Citizens of countries not included in the Easy Visitor Permit and regions may apply for Tourist Visa according to their purposes of visit.
+Citizens of countries not included in the Easy Visitor Permit and regions may apply for a Tourist Visa according to their purposes of visit.
 Tourist visas are classified into Own Itinerary for individual tourists and Tour Package for group tourists.

 These visas can be obtained by paying 50 USD online lodgement fee, it is valid for 6 months, single entry and allows visitors stay up to 60 days.
 Tourist Visa can be extended.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing a "PNG" code on the reverse side, which indicates that it is valid for travel to Papua New Guinea, can enter Papua New Guinea without a visa for business trips for up to 60 days.

 ABTCs are issued to citizens of: